Table of Contents Show

 With fewer tourists, you can enjoy the scenery and road trips exploring various beautiful places in Alaska.

 10.1.
 Fall Activities in Alaska

-The best activities that you can enjoy in the fall are hiking, glacier tours, and helicopter tours in mild weather.
+The best outdoor activities in the fall are hiking, glacier tours, and helicopter tours in mild weather.
 Additionally, you can enjoy whale watching, northern lights, hot springs, and mushing.